p-arrow/Red-Blue-Guide/README.md

 The focus of this guideline are the well known phases of penetration testing:
 1. Reconnaissance
 2. Vulnerability Scanning / Enumeration
-3. Exploitation (General / Linux / Windows / WebApp)
+3. Exploitation (Linux / Windows / Mobile / WebApp)
 4. Post Exploitation
 5. Covering Tracks